 The preliminary hearing date (the one that appeared to be set after others had been delayed) was finally here.
 I had two weeks to mentally and emotionally prepare to see my daughter’s killer in person for the second time.
 It was four years and eight months since her murder and more than 2 years since his arrest, and my first time seeing him face to face.

-During those days leading up to the set date, the hold in my heart demanded extra attention.
+During those days leading up to the set date, the hole in my heart demanded extra attention.
 And the Beast took the opportunity to strike.
 It’s not that I fear seeing this monster, but hearing the details of her murder I have been avoiding.
 I want to get into bed, pull the covers up over my head, and go to sleep until he’s behind bars for good (fingers crossed, prayers constantly).

 Have you ever had a medical report that required extra testing?
 The days or weeks in between your initial doctor visit and the test results can be terrifying.
 Perhaps you even put off doing the biopsy or blood test for fear of the test results.